 Donald D. Johnson grew up in Colorado during the Great Depression.
-He joined the Marines in 1946 to later benefit from the G.I.
+He joined the United States Marines in 1946 to later benefit from the G.I.
 Bill.
-After first serving as Naval Intelligence in Honolulu, Hawaii, he returned to Colorado to go to college.
+After first serving as Naval Intelligence in Honolulu, Hawaii, he returned to Colorado to attend college.
 He enrolled at the University of Denver in 1948 to pursue law school.
 During this time, he met his future wife.
 To earn extra money to save up for their marriage, he reenlisted in the Inactive Reserve.
-However, the Korean War broke out and the reserve became active, activating his call to service in Korea.
-Donald D. Johnson was involved in many of the early battle campaigns of the Korean War.
+However, the Korean War broke out, and the reserve became active, activating his call to service in Korea.
+He was involved in many of the early battle campaigns of the Korean War.

 Leaving Your Wife Behind

 Donald D. Johnson describes being called back in September 1950 to serve in the Korean War.
 He mentions the battles in which he fought and his reasons for joining the Inactive Reserves.
 He elaborates on the emotional toll of leaving his wife behind.